-For a well-draining soil, it’s important to use a rough grit like builder’s sand.
+For well-draining soil, it’s important to use a rough grit like the builder’s sand.
 Additionally, don’t use beach sand because it can desiccate succulents with salt.

 Testing Soil Types for Succulents

 This natural, volcanic rock makes a soil light and airy.
-Just don’t confused it with vermiculite, which retains moisture rather than draining it.
+Just don’t confuse it with vermiculite, which retains moisture rather than draining it.

 Search for particle sizes between 1/8″ and ¼” in diameter.
 Rinsing removes fine dust particles which will clog soil pores and reduce drainage.